AdobeDocs/experience-manager-assets-essentials.pt-BR/help/navigate-view.md

 ---

-# Navegue até arquivos e pastas e exiba ativos {#view-assets-and-details}
+# Navegar até arquivos e pastas e exibir ativos {#view-assets-and-details}

 <!-- TBD: Give screenshots of all views with many assets.
 Zoom out to showcase how the thumbnails/tiles flow on the UI in different views. -->